Check Out How Smart Business Owners Are Using Their 401k to Fund Their Business

 You can use your outstanding account receivables for financing.
 You can get as much as 80% of your receivables advanced to you ongoing in less than 24 hours.
 The remainder of the AR is released once the invoice is paid in full.

-Closing takes two weeks or less and factor rates are as low as 1.33%.
+Closing takes two weeks or less and factor rates can be as low as 1.33%.
 But your receivables should be with the government or another business.

 So if you have purchase orders as well as accounts receivable, you can get financing to have those filled so you won’t need the cash to do so.
 Both of these are great options to get you money instead of you using your cash flow to do so.

 You can also use your existing inventory as collateral for business financing.
 You’ll need inventory valued at $500,000 or more.
 You can get approval for a line of credit for 50% of your inventory value.
 Rates are usually 5 – 15% depending on your type of inventory.

 If you are an investor looking to buy and flip properties, and you have money, experience, and average credit you can get financing.
 You can get financing against commercial real estate.
 Also, you can get book of business financing if you’re an insurance agent.

 Keep more of what your hard work has made.
 Do so by using your own retirement money now to fund your small business.
 Smart business owners are using their 401k to fund their business.
 And you can fund your business this way too!